Bayesian nonparametric estimation of the spectral density of a long or intermediate memory Gaussian process: Technical lemmas on convergence rates of products of Toeplitz matrices

-We state two technical lemmas, which are extensions of \citet{jud:03} on uniform convergence of traces of Toeplitz matrices, and which are repeatedly used in the paper. \begin{lemma} Let $t>0$, $M,L>0$ and $\rho\in(0,1]$, let $p$ be a positive integer, we have, as $n\rightarrow+\infty$:

-\end{lemma} This lemma is a direct adaptation from \citet{jud:03}; the only non obvious part is the change from the condition of continuous differentiability in that paper to the Lipschitz condition of order $\rho$.
-This different assumption affects only equation (30) of \citet{jud:03}, with $\eta_{n}$ replaced by $\eta_{n}^{\rho}$, which does not change the convergence results.
+This lemma is a direct adaptation from \citet{jud03}; the only nonobvious part is the change from the condition of continuous differentiability in that paper to the Lipschitz condition of order $\rho$.
+This different assumption affects only equation (30) of \citet{jud03}, with $\eta_{n}$ replaced by $\eta_{n}^{\rho}$, which does not change the convergence results.\vadjust{\goodbreak} \begin{lemma} Let $t>0$, $M,L,m>0$ and $\rho _{1},\rho _{2}\in(0,1]$, let $p$ be a positive integer, we have, as $n\rightarrow+\infty$,